OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 .. +add screenshot
 .. based on image:: /images/fireedge_cpi_provider_list1.png

-FireEdge should display the **Create Provision** screen.
+ should display the **Create Provision** screen.
 The screen shows the available providers --- in this case, the AWS provider created in the previous step.
 The AWS provider offers two provision templates: **aws-hci-cluster** and **aws-edge-cluster**:

 .. image:: /images/6.10-oneprovision-aws_provider_options.png
     :align: center